 providing regular training and learning opportunities for staff in all departments on the subject of SEND and SEND teaching.
 School staff should be up to date with teaching methods which will aid the progress of all pupils including those with SEND;

-making use of all class facilities and space;
+making use of all classroom facilities and space;

-using in-class provisions and support effectively to ensure that the curriculum is differentiated where necessary;
+using in-class provision and support effectively to ensure that the curriculum is differentiated where necessary;

 making sure that individual or group tuition is available where it is felt that pupils would benefit from this provision;

-Mrs Bradley can help with any questions or concerns you have regarding a Special Needs diagnosis, intervention programmes and provision both in school and out.
+Mrs Ward can help with any questions or concerns you have regarding a Special Needs diagnosis, intervention programmes and provision both in school and out.